PostgreSQL Monitor

 PostgreSQL Specific Settings

-postgres://username:password@localhost:5432/database_name.
-Updu will establish TCP connections to this destination.
+postgres://username:password@localhost:5432/database_name. updu establishes a TCP connection to this destination.

 Fallback Individual Settings